phyber/pinboard-rs/README.md

 A few notes if anyone happens to read the code:

+  - I'm using the JSON version of the API, some of the returned data is slightly different compared to what is shown on the Pinboard API docs.
+I'll comment on structs where this is the case.
   - I'm purposefully not using a crate like [`error-chain`]( https://github.com/rust-lang-nursery/error-chain) or [`failure`]( https://boats.gitlab.io/failure/) right now as I want to fully understand